 Bayleigh Chase is located in Easton, Maryland, a city with 23,597 people.
-This facility is ranked among the most elite nursing homes we found.
-This facility was given one of the best scores we offer.
-Based on the data we reviewed, you can not go wrong with this facility.
-This nursing home also received very consistent ratings in all of the major categories we assessed.
-Additional information about these categories can be found below.
+Featuring an overall score of A-, this facility is ranked among the higher-graded facilities we looked at.
+Based on our ratings, you can not go wrong here.
+This place also received consistently good ratings in each of our categories.
+More information about these categories can be found below.

 - Nursing Home

 - Independent Living

 - Assisted Living